 (2) Emergency assistance: Occasionally, a student may experience a financial emergency due to unpredictable circumstances.
 Qualified students may receive aid through low interest loans or, in extreme cases, direct grants.
 Loans and grants are usually limited to \$600.00 per semester with the maximum loan balance not to exceed \$1,000.00.
-(3) Scholardia are usually limited to a scholardia are usually limited to a scholardia.

 (3) Scholarships: Through the generosity of individual donors, a limited number of scholarships are made available to qualified students who make application.
-Applications may be submitted by first semester students November 15 - December 15 for the Spring semester and by returning students April 15 - May 15 for the next school year.
+Applications may be submitted by first semester students September 15 - November 15 for the Spring semester and by returning students January 15 - April 15 for the next school year.